Hardcore punk in the United Kingdom: 2000s

 The 2000s saw the rise in prominent of a number of UK post-hardcore bands, the most prominent of which was Bridgend's Funeral for a Friend, whose 2003 debut album Casually Dressed & Deep in Conversation peaked at number 12 on the UK singles chart.
 London's Fightstar released their debut studio album, Grand Unification, in 2006, which Kerrang! editor Paul Brannigan called "one of the best British rock albums of the last decade".
 They then received a nomination for Best British Band at the 2006 Kerrang!
 Awards Leeds band ¡Forward, Russia!'s, merger of post-hardcore and dance-punk led to them gaining significant attention as a part of the New Yorkshire movement in indie rock.
 And None of Them Knew They Were Robots were also influential within the Leeds post-hardcore scene, in addition to spawning crossover thrash band Send More Paramedics in 2001, who won Zane Lowe's the 'fresh meat' competition on BBC Radio 1 show, leading to a "Guerilla Gig Live" performance on BBC Three.
 Other notable bands from this era include Jarcrew, Hell Is for Heroes, Yourcodenameis:milo, Hundred Reasons and Million Dead.

-Watford hardcore band Gallows released their debut album Orchestra of Wolves on 25 September 2006 through In at the Deep End Records in the U.K. and Epitaph Records in the U.S. The album peaked at number 57 on the U.K. charts.
+Watford hardcore band Gallows released their debut album Orchestra of Wolves on 25 September 2006 through In at the Deep End Records in the UK and Epitaph Records in the US The album peaked at number 57 on the UK charts.
 In March 2007, Gallows signed a deal with Warner Bros Records, making them the first British hardcore punk band to sign to a major label.
 On 2 May 2009, Gallows released their sophomore album Grey Britain, which was a concept album based on Britain after the 2008 financial crisis, which was "centered on a world of emboldened racism, xenophobia, knife crime and inescapable mental illness".
-It peaked at number 20 on the U.K. charts.
+It peaked at number 20 on the UK charts.
 The album led to Warner Bros dropping the group due to them believing it to be too confrontational politically.
 The album debuted at number 20 in the UK album chart, leading to Ben Myers of Mojo commented "Not since the Pistols and the Specials has a pissed off provincial band so clearly meant it" Kerrang! listed Grey Britain as the best album of 2009.
 NME listed the album among the 15 greatest hardcore punk albums of all time.
-The success of Gallows led to other British hardcore acts of the time gain notability like the Ghost of a Thousand, Heights, Dead Swans and Blackhole.
+The success of Gallows led to other British hardcore acts of the time gain notability like the Ghost of a Thousand.